-The key audit matter is that matter that, in our professional judgement, was of most significance in our audit of the consolidated financial statements of the current year.
-This matter was addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
-The key audit matter noted below relates to the consolidated financial statements.
+The Key audit matter are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current year.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+The key audit matters noted below relates to the consolidated financial statements.